Long exposure photography is one of the most fascinating genres and it will get you forever hooked on photography.

 Long exposure and aperture

-If you’re shooting in daytime, in order to get the best quality image, you should set the f-stop for long exposure photography around the sweet spot of your lens.
+If you’re shooting during the daytime, you should set the f-stop for long exposure photography around the sweet spot of your lens to capture the highest quality.
 Wait a second!
 Sweet?
 My lens?
 No, your lens is not a candy; the sweet spot refers to the aperture that gives you the best quality and sharpest image.

-You should test your lens to determine the sweet spot, but it’s normally between f8 and f11 in wide-angle lenses.
+You should test your lens to determine this sweet spot, but it’ll normally be between f/8 and f/11 in wide-angle lenses.
 You can learn more about how to calculate the sweet spot in our guide to aperture in photography.

 This basic rule for daylight long exposure can make it a little tricky to get a well-exposed photo.
 If so, you’ll need to use ND filters to decrease a couple of exposure stops in your picture.